Stay updated on our activities

 Regulatory Impact Assessments

-This online course will enhance your ability to design, manage and communicate the results of ex ante IAs conducted by your organisation.
-It will answer the following questions:
+The course enhances participants’ ability to design, manage and communicate the results of ex ante Impact Assessments (IAs).
+It provides answers to the following questions:

 - How can an IA system be optimised?